GravityShark/nvim-kick/README.md

 - [ ] make nvim-lsp lighter and faster
 - [ ] get html lsp to wor
 - [ ] setup treesitter keybindings and such

+### Shitty idea
+- what if i make a neovim distro purely made to be mouse and input mode only
+	- sounds stupid but there is a lack of extremely lightweight (i. e. cli/tui) text editors out there that have good functionality
+ 	- and its made for people who wont even learn vim motions but be able to use its amazing ecosystem

 > Nows the rest of the uneditted readme